 In order to maintain cohorts and to properly staff these groups, we have reduced occupancy for each of our sessions.
 Please be mindful that registration spots are more limited as we will operate close to half capacity of a normal summer.
 Also, due to the screening process listed below, registration deadlines for each session will be posted and cannot be changed.
 Returning camp families will receive a link to register the week of April 26th.
 Registration for these families will begin May 1st.
 As always, 50% of the registration fee is required for a reservation.
+Full refunds will be issued for any COVID related cancellation on the part of the camper or camp.

 Bland Scholarship Deadline is Friday, April 23rd.